3.3 Skills forecasting

 On this page

 The Human Resource Development Authority (HRDA) is the responsible authority for identifying future demands in the labour market.
 It implements a 10-year employment forecasts on a regular basis.
 The forecasts aim to contribute substantially to the planning and implementation of education and training activities through the provision of employment needs forecasts in the Cyprus economy.
-In 2017, the HRDA released another study under the name “Forecasts of employment needs in the Cyprus economy 2017-2027”.
+In 2017, the HRDA released another study under the name “Forecasts of employment needs in the Cyprus economy 2017-2027” [the study is available in the provided link in both Greek and English].
 The study provides forecasts for employment needs in economic sectors (3 broad sectors, 21 main sectors and 52 sectors) and in 309 occupations (173 high level occupations, 130 middle level occupations and 6 low level occupations) covering the whole spectrum of the Cyprus labour market for the period 2017-2027.
 In addition, in March 2018 the HRDA published a study named “Identification of green skills in the Cyprus Economy 2017-2027”.
 This study provides forecasts for employment and demand for labour in the economic sectors and occupations with participation in the green economy for the period 2017-2027.
 Additionally, it identifies the green skill needs for specific occupations of the green economy of Cyprus.

-Moreover, the HRDA performs on an annual basis the “Identification of Employment and Training Needs” study, which provides annual estimates for the number of persons required for specific occupations and the needs for specific skills.
-According to the National Reform Plan 2020, on the basis of these estimates, suggestions are put forward for the implementation of training programs.
+Moreover, the HRDA performs on an annual basis the “Identification of Employment and Training Needs” study (Διερεύνηση Αναγκών Απασχόλησης και Κατάρτισης κατά το 2020), which provides annual estimates for the number of persons required for specific occupations and the needs for specific skills.
+According to the National Reform Programme 2020, on the basis of these estimates, suggestions are put forward for the implementation of training programs.
 The study collects and analyses the views of social partners, other stakeholders and enterprises.

 To carry out these tasks, while considering the developmental needs of the Cyprus economy and the latest scientific and technological advances, the Department of STVE has developed close cooperation with all major stakeholders such as Ministries, the Directorate General for European Programmes, Coordination and Development, the social partners (employers´ and employees´ organisations), teachers and their associations, the University of Cyprus (UCY), the Cyprus University of Technology, the Pedagogical Institute (PI) and the HRDA.
 The findings of the research studies of the HRDA are also taken into account for the design of curricula.

-More specifically, the outcomes of the HRDA forecast are used to support the acquisition of skills by young people in the following formal education programmes, as stated in the National Reform Plan 2018:
+More specifically, the outcomes of the HRDA forecast are used to support the acquisition of skills by young people in the following formal education programmes, as stated in the National Reform Programme 2020:

 - Evening Technical Schools.
 The Evening Technical Schools are equivalent to the formal STVE programmes offered in mainstream Technical Schools, adapted to the needs of adult students.
 Therefore, Evening Technical Schools operate as second chance schools, offering good quality mainstream VET education to adults who are early school leavers, so that they have the opportunity to re-enter the formal school system, obtain a qualification at upper secondary level, move on to tertiary education if they wish and/or re-enter the labour market as skilled workers.